PiggerRight/Write-ups-and-notes/OverTheWire/Bandit/Level08.md

 ### Streams

-If a command is designed to read input, it first checks whether you've explicitly given it input (such as a filename).
+If a command is designed to read input, it first checks whether you've explicitly given it input to read (such as a file and it reads the file's contents).
 If not, it reads from `stdin`.

 ---